-Have you detected termite activity in your yard?
+Have you detected signs of termite activity in your yard?
 If so, what do you think your next step should be?
 There is a surprising variety of ways people respond to termites.
 Let's take a look at a few of them and see where you fall.

 You pick up branches in your yard and notice that one has tiny insects crawling on it.
 Upon closer examination, you realize that they're termites.
 You take the stick over to the stack of wood you use for campfires and figure that you'll burn those termites up the next time you have a cookout.
-As long as they are away from the exterior of your home, you'll be okay.
+As long as they are away from the exterior of your home, you'll be okay, right?
 Here are a few things you might want to know:

 - Termites can travel a hundred yards in search of food.
 If they're feeding on a stick in your yard, they could already be feeding on your home.

-It is not wise to allow termites to go untreated.
+With these facts in mind, it is not wise to allow termites to go untreated.

 - It is unlikely that the termite nest is in the tree.
 It is far more likely that the tree is one of many food sources those termites are targeting in your yard.

 - Termites are continually grooming each other.
 If you use a product that can be detected, they will start to avoid that tree (for a time).

 - If you kill termites this way, you'll only kill off a small percentage of the colony.
 Spot treatments with a detectable active ingredient will not get to the source of the problem, which is the colony that is creating the termite workers.

 - Weather conditions can cause termiticide to become inert.
 If you don't apply the product appropriately, you'll have little or no success, even if you use a product that has a transfer effect.
 A transfer effect is when the termites don't detect the active ingredient and they share it with each other through the process of grooming.

 There is no quick fix for termites, and when your termite treatment fails, you won't know it.
 This can allow termites to continue to damage your San Diego County property.